johnmwaura08/blogpoetry/README.md

-Utilising footer and header attribute in html for a simple webpage.
+Utilising footer and header attribute in html for a simple webpage. <br>
-See more poetry at #www.johnmwaura.com
+Click <a href="https://johnmwaura.com/>"> here </a> to view my blog.